cooper/wikifier/doc/technical/server-commands.md

 #       mime            'image/png' or 'image/jpeg', suitable for the
 #                       Content-Type header
 #
-#       (content)       binary image data. omitted with 'dont_open' option
-#
-#       (length)        bytelength of image data. omitted with 'dont_open'
+#       length          bytelength of image data, suitable for use in the
-#                       option. suitable for the Content-Length header
+#                       Content-Length header
 #
 #       mod_unix        UNIX timestamp of when the image was last modified.
 #                       if 'generated' is true, this is the current time.